pluribus-one/mdr-ra/README.md

 ## Security Assessments

-The HTTP service was scanned using the PostSwigger Burp Suite Professional for possible vulnerabilities.
+* Opal 5.1.2: The HTTP service was scanned using the PostSwigger Burp Suite Professional for possible vulnerabilities.
 Manual checks were performed where necessary to verify the outcome of automated assessment procedures.
 No significant vulnerabilities were identified.

 ## External Resources